CodeShadowing95/alx-higher_level_programming/0x06-python-classes/README.md

 4- based on (3-), add getter(retrieve the value) and setter(change the value</br>)
 5- based on (4-), print in stdout the square with the character <code>#</code></br>
 6- based on (5-), add attribute position with same settings as size</br>
+7- based on (6-), create a singly linked list and insert a new node into the correct sorted position in the list</br>
+8- based on (6-), print a square instance with the same behavior as my_print()</br>